samsquire/additive-guis/README.md

 				"label": "Inbox",
 				"emails": [
 					{
-						"subject": "An email",
+						"subject": "Additive GUIs are compact",
+						"from": "Samuel Squire",
+						"body": "You can get a lot of behaviour for free", "to": "Samuel Squire <sam@samsquire.com>"
+					},
+						{
+						"subject": "Re: Additive GUIs",
+						"from": "Frank Joy",
+						"body": "Sure are compact",
-						"to": "Samuel Squire <sam@samsquire.com>",
+						"to": "Samuel Squire <sam@samsquire.com>"
-						"body": "Hello Samuel, this is an email"
 					}

 				]